-- Know your body rhythm & schedule your activities accordingly.
+- Know your body rhythm and schedule your activities accordingly.
 Some of us are morning larks, while others are night owls.
 Which are you?
 When do you tend to be at your best physically, emotionally, and mentally?
 (The time frames may vary for each of these three elements.)
 If you focus best in the morning, try to use this time to tackle challenging projects that might seem overwhelming later in the day.
 If you’re at the top of your game in the evening, plan to take on important conversations or assignments at this time, when you’re mostly likely to be effective.
 One advantage to completing matters in the morning is that you can then go about the rest of your day with a sense of accomplishment (or relief), but you’ll need to balance this with what works best for your personal time clock.

 - Focus on your five senses.
 What can you hear, see, taste, smell, and touch right now?
 Such attention can help bring you back into the present moment.